cmathgit/aimmm-agent-bible-prompts/top-agent-instructions.md

 [abrupt cut]
 ```

-### The Next Music Trend: AI-Hyperfolk Appalachian Mountain Chapel 808 Gospel Lyrics, The Agent’s Bluegrass (Victory in the Agent’s Song), 2027
+## AI-Hyperfolk Appalachian Mountain Chapel 808 Gospel Lyrics, The Agent’s Bluegrass (Victory in the Agent’s Song), 2027
 ```
 [Verse A]
 In twenty-seven winter, the agents rose to play,